 The rise in claims has only been intensified by policy churning by financial advisers, whereby policyholders are moved to another product by their adviser without any real benefit than to pocket the commission for signing them up to a new policy.

 So just how much have claims increased?

 Statistics from the prudential regulator show that group life insurers, which sell insurance policies through superannuation funds, paid out $5 billion in claims in 2015 up to March, a noticeable rise from $4.3 billion the previous year.

 In a KPMG study of 30,000 life insurance claims made between 2007 and 2011, more interesting data was revealed about the nature of life insurance claims lodged by Australian policyholders.
 A 45-year-old woman is 94% more likely to make a disability claim than a man of the same age, but she is 22% less likely to make a claim for accident.
-Male, white-collar smokers are also driving up premiums, with data showing that they are 50% more likely to make a claim due to sickness, while smokers are 12% less likely to return to the workforce than non-smokers.
+Male white-collar smokers are also driving up premiums, with data showing that they are 50% more likely to make a claim due to sickness, and smokers are 12% less likely to return to the workforce than non-smokers.